 I replied that I had no opportunity of doing so, as I had not one single copy either in the Arabic language or character.
-That the few Testaments which were in my possession were in the Spanish language, and were intended for circulation amongst the Christians of Tangier, to whom they might be serviceable, as they all understood the language.
+That the few Testaments which were in my possession were in tended for circulation amongst the Christians of Tangier, to whom they might be serviceable, as they all understood the language.